JoeyStanley/real/cv.md

 **Joseph A. Stanley**.
 Beyond midpoints: Vowel dynamics of the Low-Back-Merger Shift.
 Cascadia Workshop in Sociolinguistics.
 Vancouver, British Columbia.
 April, 2021.

 **Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
-Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop).
-Vancouver, British Columbia.
-July 5, 2020.
+Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop). <s>Vancouver, British Columbia</s>[Online].
+September, 2020.

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Back vowel distinctions and dynamics in Southern US English."
 The 94th Annual Meeting of the Linguistic Society of America.
 New Orleans, LA.
 January 2--5, 2020.
 <a href="/downloads/200105-lsa2020.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>